Get up to 50% off* millions of tickets in the Great British Rail Sale now! Sale ends 12 Jan.Book now

 Train and bus operators

-FAQs about the train journey from Copenhagen to Dresden
+What do people frequently ask about the train journey from Copenhagen to Dresden?

 Want to know more about your journey from Copenhagen to Dresden?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.